-Describes how to create authentic tasks and rubrics for measuring and improving student learning and includes examples created by teachers.
+Jon Mueller describes how to create authentic tasks and rubrics for measuring and improving student learning and includes examples created by teachers.

 Students and Teachers Alike Can Benefit from Rubrics (pdf)

 Joyce Kasman Valenza describes the advantages of using rubrics for authentic assessment.
-Includes a rich archive of web based rubric examples.
+Includes a rich archive of web-based rubric examples.

 Creating Rubrics Through Negotiable Contracting and Assessment (pdf)